 Always read your product instruction manual.
 When starting your STIHL trimmer make sure that you have fresh fuel mix of 89 octane or higher and never pull the starter more than 3 times in the choke position.
 If you have pulled more than that, more than likely it is flooded.
 Indications of flooding are the strong smell of gasoline or gasoline coming from the muffler.
 The best thing to do at this point is allow the trimmer to rest for 20 to 30 minutes then attempt starting again.
 Do not choke the unit, but leave the throttle lock on.
 If it still will not start, we recommend taking it to your local STIHL Dealer for evaluation.

 Read more about storing your outdoor power equipment.

 Curved shaft trimmers are not authorized for any attachments.

-STIHL does not produce a straight shaft trimmer that turns clockwise only our curved shaft trimmers do.
+STIHL does not produce a straight shaft trimmer that turns clockwise.
+Only our curved shaft trimmers do.

-Please contact your authorized STIHL dealer for special accessories that may be available for your trimmer.
+Please contact your authorized STIHL Dealer for special accessories that may be available for your trimmer.

 The carburetor comes from the factory with a standard setting.
 This setting provides an optimum fuel-air mixture under most operating conditions.
 With most carburetors, it is only possible to adjust the engine idle speed within fine limits.
 Quite often adjusting the carburetor will not solve acceleration issues.
 To find the correct setting for your machine please refer to your instruction manual.
-If you do not have a copy of your instruction please go to our product manual webpage where you can download a PDF version.
+If you do not have a copy of your instruction manual, please go to our product manual webpage where you can download a PDF version.

 STIHL Inc. does not accept product for repair or refurbishment.
-Please see your local authorized STIHL servicing dealer.
+Please see your local authorized STIHL servicing Dealer.